jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-5.md

-+++
+---
+heading: Chapter 5
+title: "What Causes the Division of Labour"
+weight: 14
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "What Causes the Division of Labour" heading=  "Chapter 5 of Part 3" description=  "The Division of Labour flows from a direct propensity in human nature for one man to barter with another" date=  2015-09-26 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-4" linkbtext=  "Chapter 4" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-6" linkftext=  "Chapter 6"
+description: "The Division of Labour flows from a direct propensity in human nature for one man to barter with another"
-+++
+---

 The division of labour cannot be the effect of human prudence.
 The Sesostris made a law that every man should follow the employment of his father.
-But this=
+But this:
 - is not suitable to the dispositions of human nature and
 - can never long take place.